Generalized Error Exponents For Small Sample Universal Hypothesis Testing: Generalized Error Exponents

 \section{Generalized Error Exponents}

-In this section, we describe the main results on the proper normalization for large deviations analysis for the small sample universal hypothesis testing problem.
-The following assumption is imposed throughout: \begin{assumption} $n=o(m)$ and $m=o(n^2)$. \end{assumption} To show that the proper normalization to be used in the definition of generalized error exponent is $n^2/m$, we need to establish: \begin{enumerate} \item There is a test for which both generalized error exponents are non-zero, and therefore this normalization is not too large. \item For any test, at least one of the generalized error exponents is finite, and therefore this normalization is not too small. \end{enumerate} These are established in \Theorem{KPERFORMANCE} and \Theorem{converse}.
-These two theorems characterize the achievable region of $(J_F, J_M)$.
+In this section, we describe the main results for the small sample universal hypothesis testing problem.
+The following assumption is imposed throughout: \begin{assumption} $n=o(m)$ and $m=o(n^2)$. \end{assumption}

+To show that the proper normalization to be used in the definition of generalized error exponent is $n^2/m$, we need to establish: \begin{enumerate} \item There is a test for which both generalized error exponents are non-zero.
+Therefore for any smaller normalization, the generalized error exponent is infinite for the best possible tests.

+\item For any test, at least one of the generalized error exponents is finite.
+Therefore for any larger normalization the generalized error exponent would be trivially zero for any test. \end{enumerate}

+These are established in \Theorem{KPERFORMANCE} and \Theorem{converse}.
+Moreover, these two theorems give precise characterization of the achievable region of $(J_F, J_M)$.
 This is depicted in \Figure{f:errorregion}.
 The boundary of the achievable region is given by the following formulae: For $\tau \in [0,\taul(\epsy)-1]$,

 where $\taul: \Re_{+} \rightarrow \Re_{+}$ is the $C^{1}$ function,

 \begin{theorem}[Achievability] The coincidence-based test $\ktest$ achieves the generalized error exponents given in \eqref{e:EEregion}, i.e., for any $\tau \in [0, \taul(\epsy)-1]$, if the sequence of thresholds $\{\tau_n\}$ is chosen so that,